Luo-Fangyuan/Luo-Fangyuan.github.io/_pages/about.md

 - Transactions on Knowledge Discovery from Data (TKDD)
 - Knowledge and Information Systems (KIS)
 - The Journal of Supercomputing
+- Cluster Computing-The Journal of Networks Software Tools and Applications

 ## Awards